DimitarTerzov/prediction/README.md

 a particular match-up with an F-score of 73.15 using an SVM-based learning model.
 All learning models provide much more effective predictive power than either of the baseline heuristics we explored.

+This provides nearly a 10% improvement over an already strong baseline.

 Some research into
 [existing work in the field of machine learning for